-After critically reviewing expenditure priorities and income from other sources Council is proposing to increase the residential rates by an average of 6.2% for properties not on the minimum rate.
-The minimum rate has also proposed to increase by 6.2% from \$1,156 to \$1,228 for 2024/25.
+After critically reviewing expenditure priorities and income from other sources Council has endorsed an increase to the residential rates by an average of 6.2% for properties not on the minimum rate.
+The minimum rate has increased by 6.2% from \$1,156 to \$1,228 for 2024/25.
 Noting that in 2020/21 Council determined a zero percent increase in rates to support the community in responding to the COVID-19 pandemic, and forecast inflation at June 2024 is 4.4% per Deloitte Access Economics Business Outlook December 2023.